Thornton Village Historic District: Yellow House

 Over the years, the Yellow House has served as tavern, post office, general store, grocery, textile factory, and hair salon.

 The Yellow House opened as an inn and tavern about 1750; the surrounding village was known by the same name until it changed to Thornton.
 The Yellow House was originally owned by George Pearce.
 One of the important clients of the Yellow House Inn was George Gray, owner of Gray's Ferry over the Schuylkill River in Philadelphia.
 As the American Revolution proceeded, Gray moved his family away from Philadelphia to avoid the impending British Army occupation.
 Yet Gray's family could hear cannons during the Battle of Brandywine on September 11, 1777, and fleeing Continental Army troops came down the road right in front of the Yellow House.
 Gray's wife treated wounded soldiers in the Yellow House and later a group of Virginia soldiers signed a note of appreciation for her efforts.

 In 1800, Thomas Charlton set up a hand loom in the Yellow House to make linen.

 John King established the Thornton Post Office in the Yellow House in 1829.
 One of the first in its county not located on a post road, the Thornton Post Office is thought to be the oldest U.S. post office still in its original building.

 In 1845, the Yellow House was purchased by William D. Pennell at a bankruptcy auction.

 Isaac Pyle House

-The Isaac Pyle House, a stone example of the Penn Plan, was built around 1777.
+The Isaac Pyle House, a stone example of the Penn Plan, was built circa 1777.

 Caleb Hoopes House

-The Caleb Hoopes House is a two-story, four-bay building built about 1790.
+The Caleb Hoopes House is a two-story, four-bay building that was built circa 1790.